-The reusable roadmap project was funded with €149,902.20 from Bremen Environmental the Department (AUF program), while the dishwashing unit received €35,000 in support from the Bremen Cultural Department.
+The reusable roadmap project was funded with €149,902.20 from the Bremen Environmental Department (AUF program), while the dishwashing unit received €35,000 in support from the Bremen Cultural Department.
 Event organizers can rent.
 Implementation involved aligning event requirements with Bremen's regulatory framework and piloting the new systems at flagship events like the Breminale.